StatBiomed/DNA-AI-hackathon/task2_Seq2CellxTF/README.md

 3. TF-specific features (e.g., from motifs).

 The task is divided into 4 smaller tasks.
-1. For a fixed TF, predict in unseen tissues.
+- a.
+For a fixed TF, predict in unseen tissues.
-2. For a fixed tissue, predict in unseen TFs.
+- b.
+For a fixed tissue, predict in unseen TFs.
-3. When both the TF & tissue are in the training set, but the specific combination is unseen.
+- c.
+When both the TF & tissue are in the training set, but the specific combination is unseen.
-4. When the TF & tissue are both unseen.
+- d.
+When the TF & tissue are both unseen.

 ## Overview of the data & cartoon for the sub-tasks.
 * Number of ChIP samples.